 · CME Report

-· Two Mentors Assessment Forms for assessing his/her performance in the past 6-month training period.
-Two mentors who must be delegated or designated by the supervisor of the training hospital should complete these forms.
+· Two Mentors Assessment Forms for assessing trainee's performance in the past 6-month training period.
+Two mentors, who must be delegated or designated by the supervisor of the training hospital should complete these forms.

 It is the obligation of Higher Surgical Trainees to submit the above requisite documentation through their supervisors/trainers for vetting regularly semi-annually by